geoffsdavis/tape-measure/README.md

 We create a simple Mac app, and render some primitive line art to draw a thermometer.
 The thermometer has a resolution-independent width of 600pt, extending from -300 across the center at 0 to 300 on the other end.

 > **Note**
-> Here we are using AppKit's NSViews and CoreAnimation's CALayers, but you could use any graphics framework of your choice.
+> Here we are using AppKit's NSView and CoreAnimation's CALayer, but you could use any graphics framework of your choice, on your platform(s) of choice.

 ![image](/images/tape_measure_1.png)